1 Bg 17: The Divisions of Faith

 > the temple just to worship God.
 But worship for economic

-> benefit is not recommended in the scriptural injunctions
+> benefit is not recommended in the scriptural injunctions.

 > One should go simply to offer respect to the Deity.
 That